Code-Institute-Submissions/portfolio-18/README.md

 #### User/Admin Page

 To get to the Admin page, user needs to type in after website address **/admin**.
 Feature this is not redirected by any button on site by security purpose.
 As no one part of admin of this website should have access to this feature.
 And users visiting website shouldn't try to get to website backend.
 After typing "/admin" page will redirect to log in view.
-To log with credential only known to admin.
-For credentials used to log in to admin page go to **instructions**.
+To log with credential only known to admin. **Note for Project Assessor** For credentials used to log in to admin page go to **instructions**.

 In the Admin page by purpose I haven't use option to manage admin/user as admin/owner of the website should be just only one.